royalapplications/docs/src/r2021/royalserver/management/general-configuration.md

 **Localhost Aliases**

 This setting allows to specify which hosts should be considered as localhost.
-This information is used when determining, if a query should be executed against the server where Royal Server is installed and also for licensing calculations (localhost is not counted towards the number of managed servers)
+This information is used when determining, if a query should be executed against the server where Royal Server is installed.

 **Reset Configuration**